get on the email list

-Jesse Jay Harris is a guitarist, singer, and songwriter based in Austin Texas.
-On most nights Jesse can be found playing his Telecaster and signing with his band or working as a sideman supporting other artists.
+Jesse Jay Harris is a guitarist, singer, and songwriter now based in Ventura California.
+Over the last ten years most nights Jesse would be found playing his Telecaster and singing with his band or working as a sideman supporting other artists in and around Austin TX.
 Playing the wide open style called Honky Tonk music.
-With influences across the spectrum, jazz, rock, and country, players from Django Reinhardt to Johnny Greenwood have all been influences.
-Jesse has toured across the US and Europe with his own band and as a member of Los Angele's Rancho Deluxe for whom he produced 3 well received albums that have been heard often on Outlaw Country on Sirius Satellite Radio and was featured on FOXs Bones.
+With influences across the spectrum, jazz, rock, and country, players from Django Reinhardt to Jonny Greenwood have all been influences.
+Jesse has toured across the US and Europe with his own band and as a member of Rancho Deluxe for whom he produced 3 well received albums that have been heard often on Outlaw Country on Sirius Satellite Radio and was featured on FOX's Bones.

 Although the acoustic roots run deep, the electric guitar was always the first passion, from the college age days of playing around in the Chico music scene with musical partner Mark Adams in Northurn Lyghts, sharing stages with some great bands that are still around today, most noteably The Mother Hips, for which Jesse had the honor of filling in for Greg one day due to a little van trouble.